Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 - Whether this is a :ref:`global or guild command <guide_slash_commands_guild_commands>`
 - Any :ref:`localisations <guide_slash_commands_translating>` for the above

-Syncing is the process of sending this information, which is done by calling the :meth:`.CommandTree.sync` method.
+**Syncing** is the process of sending this info, which is done by calling the :meth:`~.CommandTree.sync` method on your command tree.

-Typically, this is called on start-up in :meth:`.Client.setup_hook`, since usually this is a spot where all the app commands have been added to the tree:
+To start off, you can call this method start-up in :meth:`.Client.setup_hook`, since typically this is a spot where all the app commands have been added to the tree:

 .. code-block:: python
+    :emphasize-lines: 7

     class MyClient(discord.Client):
         def __init__(self):